Kuadrant/policy-machinery/examples/kuadrant/README.md

 ### Create the resources

-> **Note:** After each step below, check out the state of the topology (`topology.dot`) and the operator logs for the new effective policies in place.
+> **Note:** After each step below, check out the state of the topology (`topology.dot`) and the controller logs for the new effective policies in place.

 1. Create a Gateway: